Loose Skin After Weight Loss: Reality and Facts

 You have made it!

 But wait, something is off.
-When you take off your shirt you can see muscle definition, but right below the muscle hanging down is this loose skin after weight loss.
-It's all you notice when you look in the mirror.
+When you take off your shirt you can see muscle definition, but right below the muscle hanging down is this loose skin after weight loss. it's all you notice when you look in the mirror.
 That nasty skin, just hanging there.

 Loose Skin After Weight Loss

-Make sure it is skin!I gate countless emails of people who say they have all of this loose skin after weight loss and it is ruining their physique.
+Make sure it is skin!I get countless emails of people who say they have all of this loose skin after weight loss and it is ruining their physique.
 I ask them to send pictures, because usually my answer to their complaint will be the same.

 "That isn't loose skin, you're just too damn fat."